susanyang17/doc/dev-ref/Control_Components.md

-In most scenarios, the controller is usually used to listen to interested events of Spreadsheet and implement business logic to react the events.
-When a user interacts with a Spreadsheet, it will send various events according to user actions.
-Please refer to [ Handling Events](Handling_Events) on how to listen events in a controller.
+In most scenarios, the controller is usually used to listen to interested events of Spreadsheet and implement business logic to react to the events.
+When a user interacts with a Spreadsheet, it will send various events according to his actions.
+Please refer to [Handling Events](Handling_Events) on how you can listen events in a controller.
 To implement business logic, you definitely will need to access Spreadsheet data model.
-Refer to sections under [ Handling Data Model](Handling_Data_Model) to know how to use it.
+Refer to sections under [Handling Data Model](Handling_Data_Model) to know how to use it.